Bee Girl at the Opening of the New De Young Museum in 2005

-John Brassover, was killed when his car went off the road, at Devil’s Slide, and Bee Girl could not wait to gloat.
-She filmed her Public Access Show that night live in her kitchen.
+John Lassen, was killed when his car went off the road, at Devil’s Slide, and Bee Girl could not wait to gloat.
+She filmed her Public Access Show that night Live in her kitchen.

-“Good Evening, San Francisco,” she announced gleefully, “Tonight is a wonderful evening, John Brassover is dead, just like I said, he would be.”
+“Good Evening, San Francisco,” she announced gleefully, “Tonight is a wonderful evening, John Lassen is dead, just like I said he would be.”

 Suddenly the door was being broken down, and the SFPD swarmed into view of the camera.

-“No, wait,” screamed Bee Girl, “You can’t arrest me”, she hurled her scepter at them, “I am the Queen of all Public Access, the Queen.”
+“No, wait,” screamed Bee Girl, “You can’t arrest me.”
+She hurled her scepter at them, “I am the Queen of Public Access, the Queen!”

 Chess Master was watching this drama unfold in his living room.
 He began to panic.

-I had better get out of town, right now, go to Mexico, he thought, what if Bee Girl tells them, that I was involved in conspiracy to commit murder?
+I had better get out of town, right now, and go to Mexico, he thought.
+What if Bee Girl tells them, that I was involved in conspiracy to commit murder?

 Just then the phone rang, it was the Organization.

-The Organization has suggest that Chess Master should go to the De Young Museum, and look for a contact there who will provide him with a plane ticket and the documentation, he will need to leave the country, before the police catch up with him, in the event that Bee Girl has named him as a co-conspirator in the murder of John Brassover.
+The Organization suggested that Chess Master should go to the De Young Museum, and look for a contact there who will provide him with a plane ticket and the documentation, he will need to leave the country, before the police catch up with him, in the event that Bee Girl has named him as a co-conspirator in the murder of John Lassen.

 However, the building is under construction and won’t open until October 15 2005.
 Yet, Chess Master finds the old building just the way it was before it was torn down, and he goes in, thinking the building is real.